malaga-guru-logo-main-scaled-3malaga-guru-logo-main-scaled-3Official Malaga Guru logomalaga-guru-logo-main-scaled-3

 Rubbish collection and recycling in Malaga

 1. Black = general waste.
 The black containers are for general household waste that cannot be recycled.
-This includes items like non-recyclable plastics, non-reusable materials, hygiene products and other miscellaneous waste.
+This includes items such as non-recyclable plastics, non-reusable materials, hygiene products and other miscellaneous waste.

 3. Yellow = plastics.
 These containers are designated for plastic waste, including bottles, containers and packaging made of plastic.